pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How would you version this API as requirements evolve?
 - What security considerations are unique to team-based systems?

+### 🎯 Interview Questions - API Design

+**Beginner Level:**
+1. **Q:** "Design the API endpoints for a URL shortener."
+   - **A:** POST /api/shorten (create), GET /{short_code} (redirect), GET /api/analytics/{short_code} (stats), DELETE /api/urls/{short_code} (delete).

+2. **Q:** "What HTTP status codes would you use for a URL shortener API?"
+   - **A:** 200 (success), 201 (created), 301/302 (redirect), 400 (bad request), 404 (not found), 429 (rate limited), 500 (server error).

+3. **Q:** "How would you handle API authentication for a URL shortener?"
+   - **A:** API keys for programmatic access, OAuth for web users, rate limiting per API key, and different tiers for different user types.

+**Intermediate Level:**
+4. **Q:** "How would you design an API for a URL shortener that needs to support bulk operations?"
+   - **A:** POST /api/bulk/shorten with array of URLs, batch processing, progress tracking, and error handling for individual failures.

+5. **Q:** "What API design considerations would you have for a URL shortener that needs to support mobile apps?"
+   - **A:** RESTful design, JSON responses, pagination, offline capability, retry mechanisms, and mobile-specific endpoints.

+6. **Q:** "How would you handle API versioning for a URL shortener?"
+   - **A:** URL versioning (/api/v1/shorten), header versioning, backward compatibility, deprecation notices, and gradual migration.

+**Advanced Level:**
+7. **Q:** "Design an API for a URL shortener that needs to support real-time analytics."
+   - **A:** WebSocket connections, server-sent events, real-time dashboards, and streaming analytics endpoints.

+8. **Q:** "How would you design an API for a URL shortener that needs to support enterprise features?"
+   - **A:** SSO integration, audit logs, compliance endpoints, custom domains, and enterprise-specific analytics.

+9. **Q:** "What API security considerations would you have for a URL shortener?"
+   - **A:** Rate limiting, input validation, CORS policies, API key management, and protection against abuse.

+**System Design Deep Dive:**
+10. **Q:** "How would you design an API for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain management endpoints, SSL certificate provisioning, custom branding, and enterprise-specific configurations.

 ---

 ## Section 6: Creating Unique Short URLs